lacchain/besu-pro-testnet/TOPOLOGY_AND_ARCHITECTURE.md

 In peer-to-peer systems each peer behaves both as a server and as a client.
 Each peer or client can send and receive data directly from any other peer or client.
 In blockchain jargon peers are generally called nodes.
 Each node can request data from it’s own databases, and it can also read from another node’s database.

-LACChain Besu Network is deployed using [Hyperledger Besu](https://www.hyperledger.org/projects/besu "Hyperledger Besu"), which is a Ethereum enterprise client.
-In LACChain Besu Network all nodes can request information from other node about the network’s current state (smart contracts, account balance, latest blocks, etc.).
+LACChain Blockchain Network is based on [Hyperledger Besu](https://www.hyperledger.org/projects/besu "Hyperledger Besu"), which is a Ethereum enterprise client.
+In LACChain Blockchain Network all nodes can request information from other node about the network’s current state (smart contracts, account balance, latest blocks, etc.).
 Additionally, each node maintains both a synchronized copy of the full ledger and a repository of the smart contracts that have been deployed in the network.

 Nodes rely on validator nodes to validate transactions and generate now blocks through the application of the consensus protocol.
-LACChain Besu Network operates with [IBFT2.0 consensus protocol](https://www.researchgate.net/publication/335990137_IBFT_20_A_Safe_and_Live_Variation_of_the_IBFT_Blockchain_Consensus_Protocol_for_Eventually_Synchronous_Networks).
+LACChain Blockchain Network operates with [IBFT2.0 consensus protocol](https://www.researchgate.net/publication/335990137_IBFT_20_A_Safe_and_Live_Variation_of_the_IBFT_Blockchain_Consensus_Protocol_for_Eventually_Synchronous_Networks).

-As LACChain Besu Network is based on Ethereum infrastructure, the architecture of the network has two stacks.
+As LACChain Blockchain Network is based on Ethereum infrastructure, the architecture of the network has two stacks.
 A Discovery Stack to discover existing nodes in the network and Connection Stack to send messages or communicate with other nodes in the network.

 ![LACCHAIN Stacks](/docs/images/stacks.png)